daaain/browser-llm-script-interaction-extension/README.md

    - Start the local server (should show green indicator)

 4. **Start Chatting**:
-   - Open the extension popup
+   - Open the extension sidepanel
    - Type your message and press Enter
    - The extension will communicate with your local LLM